ibrahimtastan/Approximate-CPU-with-RISCV/hls/README.md

 Description of the approximate CPU in HLS.
 Note that approximate blocks (approx_add & approx_mul) contain only dummy codes.
 Thus the core can only function exactly in HLS.

-# HLS-RISCV-32IM-datapath
+# HLS-RISCV-32IM-CPU
-Datapath in high level syntesis that takes machine code format in 32 IM RISCV architecture and processes them.
+Riscv-core in high level syntesis that takes machine code format in 32 IM RISCV architecture and processes them.
 It uses 90kb memory and 32 registers.

 ## Usage